lukasholzer/topconf17/Day1.md

 * services like ordering food

-**Optizize above the fold** think ybout moblie is cost sensitive – so more light weight your page, so more better is your page ;)
+**Optizize above the fold** think about mobile is cost sensitive – so more light weight your page, so more better is your page ;)

 ## Panel discussion: Distributed Development Teams